AdaCore/learn/lectures/01_Overview/book/04_Ten_Bouncing_Balls.rst

 Bouncing balls
 ---------------------------------------------------------------------

 As in the previous example, the movement of the objects is going to be taken care of by a procedure called *Iterate*.
-You'll see the same kind of constructions here, in particular, the **in out** parameter:
+You'll see the same kind of constructions here, in particular, the :ada:`in out` parameter:

 .. code:: ada